 What’s the point of being your own boss if you can’t have three day weekends?

 If you were in full-time paid employment, you’d have at least 4-6 weeks off.
 Schools have at least 14 weeks off.
-It is so hard juggling our time.
-I used to try and apportion one day per one week of school hols plus two solid weeks, then the rest of the days for sick days/appointments.”
+It is so hard to juggle our time.
+I used to try and apportion one day per week of school hols plus two solid weeks, then the rest of the days for sick days/appointments.”